bhavikpatel7023/currency_converter/README.md

       }
     });
 ```
  - As we are looking for 4 floating point value.
-I'm assume that lower value for conversion would be 0.0001.
+I'm assuming that lower value for conversion would be 0.0001
  - Not acceptable: 0.00009
  - Acceptable 0.00012